Married to the military

-As the feature writer for Army&You magazine, I write about a range of issues affecting military families including mental health.
-The lifestyle can be an endurance test for spouses as much as serving personnel.
+As the feature writer for Army&You magazine, I write about a range of issues affecting military families including relationships and mental health.

 Well, you must have known what you were letting yourself in for when you married a soldier.”
 How many times have you heard that old chestnut?
 People have no idea what a culture shock it can be.

 Army spouse Katie Mills recalled: “I was not prepared, and my mind was in turmoil.
 I didn’t understand the lingo and had so many questions.
 The worst part is when your partner is away and you’re staring at the blank walls of your new home trying to comprehend the world you’re now part of.”

 Practical information is often easy to access by asking a neighbour, reading a hand-out or popping into the HIVE.
 Other concerns are more personal, as AFF’s Wiltshire Co-ordinator Carol Morris explained: “There’s a sense of the unknown.
 Will I make new friends?
 Can we cope on one wage until I find a job?
 Some find the lifestyle claustrophobic and feel that everyone on the patch knows their business.”